Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a solution-specific webhook |

 This is the ideal outcome.
 The end-user's identity was verified successfully and they were not found on any PEP/Sanctions/Adverse Media lists.
 You can proceed with onboarding, no further AML action needed.

-The end-user’s identity is verified (the document and selfie are genuine), but they were found on one or more watchlists.
+The end-user's identity is verified (the document and selfie are genuine), but they were found on one or more watchlists, and at least one hit has not been reviewed yet.
 Veriff only flags potential matches, you retain decisioning responsibility.
 Therefore, you need to perform manual review:

 Review the